NossoLixo/nossolixo-api/README.md

 Store to send them as request headers in all authenticated requests.

-2- Update user
+2- Update user (requires authentication)

 `PUT /auth`

-Requires authentication.

 Request